 Sen Sarma: From a personal perspective, I wrote some fairly complex Java Map-Reduce jobs when I first started using Hadoop.
 It became clear to me very that it would not be possible for us to teach our fast-growing engineering and analyst teams this skill set to be able to exploit Hadoop across the organization.
-At the same time, we abhorred a setup where a small set of data pros would have to be called upon every time analysis of data in Hadoop were to be required.
+At the same time, we abhorred a setup where a small set of data pros would have to be called upon every time analysis of data in Hadoop was to be required.

 We knew that SQL was an interface widely used by engineers (for developing applications) and analysts (for analysis) that would require little training.
 While SQL is powerful enough to suffice for most analytics requirements, we also loved the programmability of Hadoop and wanted the ability to surface it.
 Apache Hive was born out of these dual goals — an SQL-based declarative language that also allowed engineers to be able to plug in their own scripts and programs when SQL did not suffice.
-It was also built to store centralized meta-data about all the (Hadoop based) data sets in an organization, which was indispensable to creating a data driven organization.
+It was also built to store centralized meta-data about all the (Hadoop-based) data sets in an organization, which was indispensable to creating a data-driven organization.

-Thusoo: We wanted to bring the power of Hadoop to more and more people, and not just developers.
+Thusoo: We wanted to bring the power of Hadoop to more and more people, not just developers.
 Since SQL was a lingua franca for all things data and is taught heavily in school and used heavily in industry, by putting SQL on top of Hadoop we made Hadoop more accessible to data users.